-Where a change to a Work Authority or Work Plan results in the area of operations moving closer to sensitive sites, the department may set new limits at a level typical of the levels occurring at sensitive sites prior to the change.
-However, the new limits will not be lower than those set out in section 3.2 for new sites.
+Where a change to a Work Authority or Work Plan results in operations moving closer to sensitive sites, the department may set new limits at a level typical of the levels occurring at sensitive sites prior to the change.
+However, the new limits will not be lower than those set out in section 3.2.

 4.2 Surrounding land use change

 In cases where the separation distance is reduced as new sensitive sites are developed closer to an existing mine or quarry, the existing vibration and airblast criteria will be applied to the new properties.